Northeast Atlanta

 TICKTOCKER DAY

 In January, our chapter holds its annual Ticktocker Day.
-This is a required event for all Ticktockers.
 The Annual Ticktocker Day is planned with the needs of the Ticktockers in mind to give them the tools needed to continue building on the skills being taught through the NCL six-year program as well as give updates on chapter news.
 The Ticktocker Advisory Council and the Patronesses on the Ticktocker Day committee work hard to make this time together educational and enjoyable.
 The themed day usually includes a guest speaker and a philanthropy activity as well as a fun experience for all who attend.

 SENIOR RECOGNITION

-Our chapter holds its annual Senior Recognition.
-This is a required event for Juniors & Seniors.
 Senior Recognition is a time-honored tradition in National Charity League, Inc. It is a celebration honoring the twelfth-grade Ticktockers upon completion of the six-year program.
 Senior Recognition is a rite of passage from our daughters’ teen years to the wonderful future that lies ahead of them.
 The seniors dress in long white gowns and after being escorted, are presented to the audience by her father in an honoring and emotional speech with her mother close by.
 Our chapter’s junior class plays a role in this event as they take on the task of planning and preparing to make this a very special night for our seniors.

-MOTHER-DAUGHTER TEA & AWARDS
+MOTHER-DAUGHTER TEA

 SENIOR TEA